emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Nova
+### Score: 20/24
+1. Streams load very fast. ✔️
+1. The content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is very clean and easy to use. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists. ✔️
+1. Has recommendations on movie pages, good sorting, a random button. ⚠️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## Noxe
 ### Score: 20/24
 1. Some servers load fast, but main has issues sometimes. ⚠️